Martin Parr: Time and Place

 January 31–June 5, 2022

-Martin Parr (born Epsom, United Kingdom, 1952) is a photographer whose work evinces a global sensibility presented with the closely observed, precise detail of the local, recalling the ways distinctions in local cultures are increasingly flattened by global continuities.
+Martin Parr (born Epsom, United Kingdom, 1952) is a photographer whose work evinces a global sensibility presented with the closely observed, precise detail of the local.
+His images underscore how global continuities diminish distinctions among local cultures.
 This is Parr’s first wide-ranging museum exhibition in the United States with over 135 works and an extensive selection of photobooks on display.

-Working in the lineage of Walker Evans, Bill Brandt, Robert Frank, and Lisette Model, Parr often seems to engage in cultural critique familiar from some of their work, one that is humorous, affectionate, ironic, or biting depending on the viewer’s perspective.
-Finding productive models in commercial and journalistic photography as well as fine art, Parr is distinguished from fellow ironists by his introduction of bright, saturated color to documentary practice.
-The early black-and-white work featured in Time and Place highlights the important role that color plays in Parr’s practice while also emphasizing how his style and vision is more complex, and less defined by color than viewers might expect.
+Working in the lineage of documentary photographers Walker Evans, Bill Brandt, Robert Frank, and Lisette Model, Parr often engages in cultural critique that is humorous, affectionate, ironic, or biting depending on the viewer’s perspective.
+Finding productive models in commercial and journalistic photography as well as fine art, Parr distinguishes himself from fellow ironists by introducing bright, saturated color to documentary practice.
+The early black-and-white work in Time and Place highlights the important role that color plays in Parr’s later photographs and emphasizes how his style and vision is more complex, and less defined by color than viewers might expect.

-Organized by the McMullen Museum in conjunction with Tracy Marshall-Grant for Northern Narratives and the Martin Parr Foundation, the exhibition has been curated by Karl Baden in collaboration with Boston College Irish Studies, Art, and Art History faculty.
+Organized by the McMullen Museum in conjunction with Tracy Marshall-Grant for Northern Narratives and the Martin Parr Foundation, the exhibition has been curated by Karl Baden in collaboration with Boston College Irish Studies, Art, Art History, and English faculty.
+The Martin Parr Studio has loaned all works in the exhibition and Martin Parr is represented by Magnum Photos.
 Major support has been provided by the Martin Parr Foundation, the Patrons of the McMullen Museum, and Mary Ann and Vincent Q. Giffuni.